- If my Jeep is white and I would like the camper to match the body, do I need to get both the shell and top painted to match?

 - How much weight can I put up on the racks?
 Can the camper be opened with gear (bike,kayak,etc) on the racks?

-- Adventure Trailers/AT Overland sells a similar looking Jeep camper top called the Habitat.
+- Adventure Trailers/AT Overland sold a similar looking Jeep camper top called the Habitat.
 How is the Ursa Minor J180 different from the AT JK Habitat?

 - What Jeep models or years do your campers fit?
 Do you have one for a 2 door jeep?